smonier/importContentFromJson/README.md

 ## Features

 - Import JSON **and CSV** files to a specified JCR content path.
 CSV parsing relies on [PapaParse](https://www.papaparse.com/).
+- Manual mapping of uploaded json or csv with existing content type properties
 - Support for both internationalized (i18n) and non-internationalized properties.
 - Validation of JSON fields against the selected content type properties.
 - Automatic folder creation if the specified path doesn’t exist.
 - Skipping of existing nodes with detailed reporting of skipped items.
+- Override Content if checked
 - Fetch images from URL and upload them in to the JCR (using a proxy to avoid CORS issues)
 - handle multiple for images and String Multiple
 - check if image exists in JCR in folder importedFiles, before importing it